-This frequency counter will provide a direct reading of the frequency applied at its input, through a 5 digit common cathode display module.
+This digital frequency counter will provide a direct reading of the frequency applied at its input, through a 5 digit common cathode display module.

 The compact frequency counter can be used for accurately counting the frequency or pulse from any intended source.

-It can be also used for measuring the RPM of a rotating object by checking the digital reading with a corresponding stop watch.
+It can be also used for measuring the RPM of a rotating object by checking the digital frequency reading with a corresponding stop watch.
 The reading on the display after 1 minute will provide the user with the RPM value of the source.